chaliy/aspnet-underscore-bundler/README.md

 ASP.NET Underscore.js Templates Bundler
 ======================================

-Management of the templates for your javascript app could be pain.
+Management of the templates for your JavaScript app could be pain.
 Of course, there are few [solutions](http://samarskyy.blogspot.com/2012/03/loading-external-jquery-template-files.html) [out](http://encosia.com/jquery-templates-composite-rendering-and-remote-loading/) [there](http://www.knockmeout.net/2011/03/using-external-jquery-template-files.html).
 This library is another solution :).
 Okay, sort of.
 Really this is just better implementation of [Anton Samarskyy's idea](http://samarskyy.blogspot.com/2012/03/loading-external-jquery-template-files.html).

 So main idea of this library is about to keep templates as `HTML` files near of your `JS` files, but serve them as single file to reduce requests.
-What is more intersting is that we can go further precompile templates so we can serve templates as single `JS` file with our app scripts.
+What is more interesting is that we can go further and precompile templates so we can serve templates as single `js` file with our app scripts.
 Stay turned.

-Now about implmentation. `ASP.NET MVC 4` introduced [bunndling](http://msdn.microsoft.com/en-us/library/system.web.optimization.bundle.aspx) support.
-In simple words this is actually means combining (and minifying) many resource files (javascript, css) to the single file to reduce number of requests.
+Now about implementation. `ASP.NET MVC 4` introduced [bundling](http://msdn.microsoft.com/en-us/library/system.web.optimization.bundle.aspx) support.
+In simple words this is actually means combining (and minifying) many resource files (JavaScript, CSS) to the single file to reduce number of requests.
 This is what we actually use.

 Features
 ========

 1. Bundle HTML templates to the single file
-2. Precompile Underscore templates (ver 1.3.3)
+2. Precompile Underscore templates (ver 1.5.1)

 Example
 =======